 - Read content only

-Your colleague will also receive an email inviting them to set their password and log in.
-If they are already a HubSpot user on a different account, they won't need to reset their password, but they'll be able to log in to your account now too.
+Your colleague will receive an email inviting them to set their password and log in.
+If he or she is already a HubSpot user on a different account, they won't need to reset their password, but they will now also have access to your account.

-If your colleague has not received a welcome email within five minutes of your adding them to your account, please have them check their spam folder before reaching out to HubSpot Support.
+If your colleague has not received a welcome email within five minutes of being added to your account, please have them check their spam folder before reaching out to HubSpot Support.